awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

   For more information, see [Account settings](ecs-account-settings.md)\.

 Once the prerequisites are met, you can launch a new container instance using one of the supported Amazon EC2 instance types, and the instance will have the increased ENI limits\.
 For a list of supported instance types, see [Supported Amazon EC2 instance types](#eni-trunking-supported-instance-types)\.
 The container instance must have version `1.28.1` or later of the container agent and version `1.28.1-2` or later of the ecs\-init package\.
 If you use the latest Linux variant of the Amazon ECS\-optimized AMI, these requirements will be met\.
-For more information, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
+For more information, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.

 **To opt in all IAM users or roles on your account to the increased ENI limits using the console**